Resize Images C#

 Resize Images Proportionally in C#

-This section demonstrates how to resize a PNG image while maintaining its original aspect ratio in C#.
+This section shows how to resize a PNG image while keeping its original aspect ratio.

-- Check if the image is cached; if not, call CacheData() for performance.
+2. If the image is not cached, call CacheData() for better performance.

-- Divide the current width and height by 2 to calculate new proportional dimensions.
+3. Divide the current width and height by 2 to get new proportional dimensions.

-- Use ResizeWidthProportionally() and ResizeHeightProportionally() to maintain the aspect ratio.
+4. Use ResizeWidthProportionally() and ResizeHeightProportionally() to maintain the ratio.

-The following code snippet shows proportionate image resizing in C#:
+The following snippet illustrates proportional resizing in C#:

 Resize Vector Images in C#

-This example illustrates how to resize a vector image (SVG) in C#::
+This example explains how to resize a vector image (SVG) in C#:

-- Save the resized image as PNG using image.Save() with PngOptions.
+4. Save the result as PNG using image.Save() with PngOptions.

-- Specify the SvgRasterizationOptions to ensure proper rendering of the vector image.
+5. Set SvgRasterizationOptions to ensure proper rendering of the vector.

-The code sample below explains how to resize vector images in C#:
+The code sample below shows how to resize vector images in C#:

 Free Evaluation License

-You can evaluate these as well as many other features offered by the API by getting a free temporary license.
+You can evaluate these and many other API features by obtaining a free temporary license.

 Summing Up

-Image resizing is an essential function for applications that manage, display, or export visual content.
-With Conholdate.Total for .NET, resizing images in C# becomes efficient and developer-friendly.
-It supports a variety of formats and provides fine control over resizing behavior, whether you’re working with fixed dimensions, maintaining aspect ratios, or converting vector images.
-However, if you have any questions then please feel free to get in touch with us at forum.
+Image resizing is essential for applications that manage, display, or export visual content.
+With Conholdate.Total for .NET, resizing images in C# is efficient and developer‑friendly.
+It supports many formats and offers fine control over fixed dimensions, aspect‑ratio preservation, and vector conversion.
+If you have questions, feel free to contact us at the forum.